 How Do You Know When Salmon is Done?

-You can tell when salmon is cooked when the flesh of the salmon goes from translucent to opaque, and the salmon flakes nicely and easily with a fork or chopsticks.
+You can tell when salmon is cooked when the flesh of the salmon goes from translucent to opaque, and the salmon flakes easily with a fork, chopsticks, or by pressing on the fish.

 Useful Kitchen Tools